Cantera/cantera/doc/sphinx/develop/style-guidelines.md

   [Sphinx](https://www.sphinx-doc.org/en/master/index.html)
 * All classes, member variables, and methods should include [Python docstrings](https://peps.python.org/pep-0257/#what-is-a-docstring)
+* New classes and global functions need to be added to one of the pages in `doc/sphinx/python` so they will appear in the API reference.
+For a Cython class defined in `.pyx` file, the argument list needs to be repeated as part of the `.. autoclass::` declaration; for a function or pure Python class, the signature is automatically read by Sphinx.
 * Docstrings should use annotations compatible with [autodoc](https://www.sphinx-doc.org/en/master/tutorial/automatic-doc-generation.html).
   For guidance, refer to existing Cantera documentation or online tutorials (see